Frequently Asked Questions

 We offer public classes through California Institute of Integral Studies.
 Classes are held occasionally at the ACTCM campus (such as Qi Gong).
 Check out our CIIS Public Programs & Performances.

 Yes.
 The college is aware that many students are balancing their personal lives, work, and school while attending ACTCM.
 By offering day and evening classes on an accelerated, full-, ¾-, or ½-time basis, ACTCM is able to offer flexible scheduling to accommodate those with other commitments.

 ACTCM has scheduled courses so that students in the standard full-time program of study will only have classes on Monday through Wednesday for the first 5 semesters of the program so that they can better plan for family and work commitments.

 Yes.
 ACTCM is affiliated with the Yue Yang Hospital at Shanghai University and the Zhejiang Chinese Medical University in Hangzhou.
 Study abroad trips are run every year between the winter and spring quarters.
-Click here for more information.
+Reach out to us at email@example.com for more information.